conductor-oss/conductor/docs/docs/labs/kitchensink.md

 ![img](../img/kitchensink.png)

 ### Running Kitchensink Workflow
 1. Start the server as documented [here](/server).
 Use ```-DloadSample=true``` java system property when launching the server.
-This will create a kitchensink workflow, related task definition and kick off an instance of kitchensink workflow.
+This will create a kitchensink workflow, related task definitions and kick off an instance of kitchensink workflow.
 2. Once the workflow has started, the first task remains in the ```SCHEDULED``` state.
 This is because no workers are currently polling for the task.
 3. We will use the REST endpoints directly to poll for tasks and updating the status.